-We work with publishers providing a range of resources for our syllabuses including print and digital materials.
-Resources endorsed by Cambridge go through a detailed quality assurance process to ensure they provide a high level of support for teachers and learners.
+We work with publishers who provide a range of resources for our syllabuses including print and digital materials.
+Resources endorsed by Cambridge International go through a detailed quality assurance process to make sure they provide a high level of support for teachers and learners.

-We have resource lists which can be filtered to show all resources, or just those which are endorsed by Cambridge.
+We have resource lists which can be filtered to show all resources, or just those which are endorsed by Cambridge International.
 The resource lists include further suggestions for resources to support teaching.
+See www.cambridgeinternational.org/i-want-to/resource-centre for further information.